XeniaTsomp/ModelChecking/README.md

 # Purpose
-We use probabilistic model checking to: represent the OLT-ONU communication under EPON specifications, as well as, the energy mechanism circumvention. quantitatively evaluate the impact of a fake Optical Line Terminal (OLT) attacking an EPON energy-efficiency mechanism using probabilistic model checking.
+We use probabilistic model checking to:

    <details>
-           <summary>Title 1</summary>
+           <summary>represent the OLT-ONU communication under EPON specifications, as well as, the energy mechanism circumvention.</summary>
+           <summary>quantitatively evaluate the impact of a fake Optical Line Terminal (OLT) attacking an EPON energy-efficiency mechanism using probabilistic model checking.</summary>
            <p>Content 1 Content 1 Content 1 Content 1 Content 1</p>
          </details>